Clouds represent a fabulous form of flow visualization that is available to everybody, almost every day. Here is a good online cloud gallery:

 Rheoscopic (aka kalliroscopic) fluids show the shear field in a flow.
 Pantene Pro shampoo is an example of a viscous, pearlescent fluid with this property.
-You can make your own inexpensive fluid using an iridescent art pigment, such as the Pearl Ex 671 Interference Blue pigment, available in art supply stores.
+You can make your own inexpensive fluid using an iridescent art pigment, such as Pearl Ex pigment, available in art supply stores.

 There are a number of flow visualization galleries, both on the Web, and in other publications.
 Here is a sampling: